molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified, 3:17:37:</span> Wait, what did I try to...?
 How do we come back next time?
 Like is there a Discord or something?

-<span class="transcript-speaker">HF:</span> "Does Rob Monster have a Discord"?
+<span class="transcript-speaker">High Fidelity:</span> "Does Rob Monster have a Discord"?
 Is that what I heard?

 <span class="transcript-speaker">Monster:</span> I don't have a [Discord](https://en.wikipedia.org/wiki/Discord_(software)). <span class="transcript-note">[crosstalk]</span> I do have a [Telegram](https://en.wikipedia.org/wiki/Telegram_(software)).